-Keep the oil level as near as possible to the high mark on the dipstick.
-Remove the oil fill cap (see Figure 5-2) and add oil of the same API viscosity and brand when necessary.
+Keep the oil level as near as possible to the high mark on the dipstick but never above it.
+Remove the oil fill cap and add oil of the same API viscosity and brand when necessary.
 Install the oil fill cap after adding oil.

-ACAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
+A CAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
 Overfilling can cause foaming or aeration of the oil while operation below the low mark may cause loss of oil pressure.